 She completed her schooling at San Francisco State College, The University of Vienna and The London Academy of Music and Dramatic Arts (LAMDA), after which she began her career in New York.
 Her first professional work was in the award winning production of Michael Cacoyannis’ The Trojan Women at the Circle in the Square Theatre.

 Her theater career has included starring opposite Ed Harris in Sweet Bird of Youth, Richard Chamberlain in Richard II (dir.
 Jonathan Miller), Stacy Keach in Hamlet, (dir.
 Gordon Davidson), Ray Stricklyn in Vieux Carre (West Coast Premiere-Beverly Hills Playhouse, dir.
 Clyde Ventura, which she also produced).
-She also starred in Eduardo Machado’s off-Broadway play, Broken Eggs (dir.
+She also starred in Eduardo Machado’s off-Broadway play, Broken Eggs (World Premiere, dir.
 James Hammerstein).

-Other awards and nominations include Ovation, Drama Critics Circle, LA Weekly and Garlands for, Who’s Afraid of Virginia Woolf (Berkeley Rep., dir.
-Richard Syde), Orpheus Descending (Fountain Theatre, dir.
+Other awards and nominations include Ovation, Drama Critics Circle, LA Weekly and Garlands for: Who’s Afraid of Virginia Woolf (Berkeley Rep.), Orpheus Descending (Fountain Theatre, dir.
 Simon Levy), Night of the Iguana (Old Globe, dir.
 Jack O’Brien), Lady House Blues, Freedomland (South Coast Rep, dir.
 David Emmes), The Milk Train Doesn’t Stop Here Anymore (Fountain Theatre, dir.
-Simon Levy), Master Class (Odyssey Theatre – LA, Lobero Theater – Santa Barbara, dir.
+Simon Levy), Master Class (Fountain Theatre, Odyssey Theatre, Lobero Theater, dir.
 Simon Levy).

 She has appeared as series regular lead in CBS’s Shannon and guest starred in over 50 television shows and films including, TNT’s James Dean with James Franco (dir.
-Mark Rydell), NYPD Blue, and Frasier, Steal Big Steal Little with Alan Arkin, Andy Garcia, Yes Giorgio with Luciano Pavarotti.
+Mark Rydell), NYPD Blue, Frasier, Steal Big Steal Little with Alan Arkin, Yes Giorgio with Luciano Pavarotti, and played Kate Holliday in Showdown at OK-Corral (David Wolper’s award-winning series).

-Kondazian is an award-winning novelist.
-Her debut novel, The Whip, won the USA News Award for best Historical Fiction.
-It was featured on the cover of Publishers Weekly (March 26, 2012).
+Kondazian is a multi-award winning novelist.
+Her debut novel, The Whip, won the USA News Award for Best Historical Fiction and also the National Indie Excellence Award for Best Western.
+It was featured on the cover of Publishers Weekly.
 She is also the author of the best-selling book The Actors Encyclopedia of Casting Directors, with a foreword by Richard Dreyfuss.
-Her column “Sculpting Your Own Career” appeared in L.A.
+Her long running weekly column, “Sculpting Your Own Career” appeared in L.A.
 STAGE, BackStage, and DramaLogue.